INFORMATION FOR FAMILIES IN SEARCH OF MENTAL HEALTH SERVICES

 If you are reading this page, you are probably one of the many families right now looking for mental health services for your child at time when demand is even higher than usual for the already-scarce resources the area has to offer.
+If you are like most parents, you are frustrated, angry, and most of all afraid for your child's well-being.

 The problem is systemic: there are too few psychiatrists, nurse practitioners, therapists, inpatient hospitals, and outpatient programs that are skilled in treating adolescents.
 As you might have also guessed, a large part of the reason is that the funding and financial backing for such resources are insufficient.
 The ultimate fix to needs to be systemic, and a question of what priority we decide to give child mental health care services as a community, state, and country.
 If you have any interest or ability to become involved in finding solutions on the larger, systemic level, we urge you to do so.
 A good place to begin would be at NAMI of New Hampshire (naminh.org).